THE CORPORATE VIDEO PRODUCTION PROCESS: A COMPLETE GUIDE

 Okay I’m in!
 Now how do we make a corporate video?

-There’s a 3-step process when putting together your project.
+There’s a 3-step process when putting together your video project, in which we will give a brief walkthrough.
 Each step of the way the client (you) will have as much input as you like and nothing is done without the client’s approval.

-Also referred to as “pre-pro” by the cool kids.
-This is where the video begins to take shape.
-First, we gather all the information we’ll need from our client about what they’re looking for, who the video should speak to and any other important details.
-Jeff Bezos is famous for asking difficult and creative questions and requiring that his employees do the same.
-This is the part of the process where we need that level of insight to really understand your business and maybe even unearth some hidden facets that elevate you above the competition.
-We’ll use these key selling points to get an idea of what message will make the difference to your clients or employees.
-Then, by developing a script, and in some cases a storyboard, we create a road map containing the information necessary to produce the video.
-This is the phase when a number of important decisions are made, such as the production schedule, crew selection, shooting list, location options, casting choices, which props, wardrobe and picture vehicles will be needed.
-Basically anything which appears, as a noun in the script must be available on set in time for the shoot.
+It’s our job to use these key selling points to get an idea of what message will make the difference to your clients or employees.
+Then, by developing a script, and in some cases a storyboard, we create a road map containing the information necessary to produce a corporate video.
+This is the phase when a number of important decisions are made such as the video production schedule, crew selection, shooting list, location options, film permits, casting choices, which props, wardrobe and picture vehicles will be needed.
+Basically anything which appears as a noun in the script must be available on set in time for the corporate video shoot.
 We make that happen.

-All the hard work, which can often last weeks in preparation and planning, is put into action at this time.
 Production is when the recording of visual and audio elements takes place and is typically the shortest and most intense phase of the video production process.
 It’s also often the most fun!
+All the hard work, which can often last weeks in preparation and planning, is put into action at this time.
 The size of the selected crew can change depending on each project but may consist of a director, director of photography, audio engineer, camera operators, gaffer, grip, and production assistants.
 I know that this might sound like a lot of people, but trust that they are not only there for a reason, but also possess very specific skills.
-It might seem from the outside that a small production might not need a 3-5 person crew, but there are a variety of reasons why this can be vital.
+From the outside, it might seem like a small production might not need a 3-5 person crew, but there are a variety of reasons why this can be vital.
 Think of it like The A-Team or Mission Impossible or the Ocean’s crew 🙂

 Each member has: